ckkyue/4PCF/README.md

 This function returns the Cartesian coordinates given the `data`.

 ## redshift_distance.py
-This file contains the code to calculate the physical distance given the redshfit $z$.
+This file contains the code to calculate the physical distance given the redshfit `z`.

 ### def redshift_to_dist(z, type="DCMR", h=H0/100.0, Omega_m=Omega_m, n=1000)
-This function returns the physical distance given the redshift $z$.
+This function returns the physical distance given the redshift `z`.

 ## vertices_sample.npy
 This file contains the Cartesian coordinates of 1000 galaxies from the CMASS sample of BOSS.